You Rock My World: Chart performance

-"You Rock My World" was commercially successful, generally charting within the top ten on music charts worldwide.
+"You Rock My World" was commercially successful, generally charting within the top 10 on music charts worldwide.
 The song was one of Jackson's last hit singles in the United States in the final years of his career.
-"You Rock My World" charted in the top twenty on the Billboard Hot 100 on September 15, 2001.
-The following week, the song charted at its peak position, number ten.
+"You Rock My World" charted in the top 20 on the Billboard Hot 100 on September 15, 2001.
+The following week, the song charted at its peak position, number 10.
 It became Jackson's highest-charting single since his 1995 number-one single, "You Are Not Alone".
-"You Rock My World" also charted at number seven and thirteen on Billboards Pop chart and R&B/Hip-Hop Songs respectively.
+"You Rock My World" also charted at numbers seven and thirteen on Billboard's Mainstream Top 40 and Hot R&B/Hip-Hop Singles & Tracks charts, respectively.
 Notably, these chart positions were attained based on airplay alone, as no commercial single was issued in the United States.
-Fred Bronson, Billboard's chart expert at the time, remarked, "Certainly, if a commercial single had been available, it would have peaked higher - perhaps even at no.1".
-The song also peaked at number two on the Canadian RPM Hot 100 chart.
+Fred Bronson, Billboard's chart expert at the time, remarked, "Certainly, if a commercial single had been available, it would have peaked higher – perhaps even at no. 1".
+The song also peaked at number two on the Canadian Singles Chart.

 "You Rock My World" debuted on the United Kingdom Singles Chart at number two, which was its peak position in the country, on October 20.
-The song remained within the top twenty on the chart for four consecutive weeks, and remained within the top 100 for fifteen consecutive weeks from October 20, 2001, to January 26, 2002.
+The song remained within the top 20 on the chart for four consecutive weeks, and remained within the top 100 for 15 consecutive weeks from October 20, 2001, to January 26, 2002.
 "You Rock My World" debuted on the French Singles Chart on October 13, 2001, at number one.
-The song remained at number one on the chart for three consecutive weeks, and remained within the top twenty for ten consecutive weeks.
+The song remained at number one on the chart for three consecutive weeks, and remained within the top 20 for 10 consecutive weeks.
 The song debuted on the Dutch Singles Charts at number four on October 20, and the following week, charted at its peak position, number two.
-"You Rock My World" debuted on the Finnish Singles Chart on the forty first week of 2001, at its peak position, number two.
+"You Rock My World" debuted on the Finnish Singles Chart on the 41st week of 2001, at its peak position, number two.
 After three weeks, the song fell off the charts.